jdeniau/behat-docs/cookbooks/creating_a_behat_extension.rst

 Setting Up the Context
 ----------------------

-First, we need to create a context that will handle the logging.
+First, we need to create a class that will handle the logging.
+There are several ways to do this (you can hook directly into behat's event dispatcher, for example).

+For our case, we will create a `Context` and use the :doc:`normal tagged hooks</user_guide/context/hooks>` that you might have used in your own contexts.

+This is a straightforward approach, and means we can also show how to initialise any context with custom configuration or dependencies.
 The ``LogsExtension`` will provide a ``LogsContext`` that hooks into scenarios to log their start and end times.

 Directory structure: